 We fielded three studies to understand attitudes and practices around philanthropy in Utah:

-- 89 nonprofit executive directors, and staff members responded to a nonprofit survey
+• 99 nonprofit executive directors and staff responded to a nonprofit survey

 The Giving Mindset